 This morning we head to Seisia and board the ferry for our cruise across Endeavour Strait.
 Enjoy informative commentary about the Torres Strait Islands from the captain as we make our wake to Thursday Island, situated 35km northwest of the tip of Cape York.
 The island has a population of approximately 3000 people and is the main administrative centre of the Torres Strait.

 This morning we catch a ferry across to Horn Island and enjoy a tour of this once prominent WWII air base.
 After lunch we visit the Torres Strait Heritage Museum before boarding our QANTAS flight back to Cairns, arriving late afternoon.
-For our final evening together, we’ll check in to the luxurious Shangri-La Hotel located on the Marina, just a few minutes away from the main esplanade.
-Outback Spirit guests enjoy premium harbour view rooms.
-(B,L,D)
+For our final evening together we’ll check in to the luxurious Riley, a Crystalbrook Collection Resort, located on the esplanade.
+Meals: B.L.D

 After breakfast enjoy a relaxing morning before your transfer to Cairns airport, or to your accommodation if staying on.
 Bon voyage, until your next incredible outback adventure!
-(B)
+Meals: B

 Past Passenger Loyalty Rewards